jd-fj/galactic-age-calc/README.md

 -        $ cd ~/Desktop
 -        $ git clone https://github.com/taylulz/galactic-age-calc.git

-5. Find the newly downloaded galactic-age-calc folder on your desktop and drage and drop it into VS Code
+5. Find the newly downloaded galactic-age-calc folder on your desktop and drag and drop it into VS Code

 6. Open terminal in VS Code (in the top navigation bar choose Terminal->New Terminal).
-Type the following into the terminal:
+Type the following into the terminal, which will launch the project in your web browser:

 -        $ npm install
 -        $ npm run start